QA to QE Transformation & And Why Should Enterprises Focus On That?

 Industries require quality products in today’s fast-paced world.
 Software quality assurance is a crucial technique to assure quality products.
 As Wikipedia illustrates Software Quality Assurance (SQA) as a “Means of monitoring the software engineering processes and methods used to ensure quality.”
 SQA generally includes the whole software development life cycle (SDLC) which encompasses requirements collecting, software testing, coding, design, release management, and the ultimate product launch.
 Software testing being a component of Quality Assurance (QA) has become a significant step during the SDLC.
 This software testing is a substantial gatekeeper for companies to determine when the code could shift into the final steps of user acceptance testing (UAT) and more to produce.
 This QA confirms that the developed software meets and complies with the standard pair of quality specifications for a delivered product.
 This type of QA testing deals with checking the software to recognize bugs or defects if any, and assures a quality product is provided to end-users.

 The QA function confirms that the product fulfils the requirements and ascertains the product quality is accomplished.
 In the initial waterfall model, the QA testing was adopted at the end of the SDLC which led to deferred project timelines, and at times, even the quality was not properly fulfilled.
 The QA team was further involved only in the identification of bugs and errors and retesting them to confirm a quality product is launched.
 Earlier, even the products were not so complicated and QA testing could deal with the requirements specifications and check the product.
-However, in recent times, the products and applications are problematic in their outlook and require much more action from the QA teams to ensure quicker releases and at the same time maintaining software quality.
+However, in recent times, the products and applications are problematic in their outlook and require much more action from the QA companies to leverage their skilled QA teams to ensure quicker releases and at the same time maintain software quality.
 Hence, there emerged a desire to transform from Quality Assurance to Quality Engineering i.e. QA to QE.

 Why Quality Engineering?